spechtacular/thia/README.md

 make up-env ENV=dev
 ```

 ---

----

-## Here's a fully updated and extended Ansible playbook to provision a system for the thia project, with support for
+## fully updated and extended Ansible playbook to provision a system for the thia project, with support for

 - ✅ Intel/ARM chips (Ubuntu, Debian, macOS, Raspberry Pi)
 - 🐳 Docker, Docker Compose, and Compose plugin